kubeflow/community/wgs/wg-pipelines/wg-charter-pipelines.md

 ### Subproject Creation

-New [wg-subprojects] need to be reviewed and approved by the WG Tech Leads.
+New [wg-subprojects] need to be reviewed and approved by the WG Leads.

 [wg-governance]: ../wg-governance.md